pilosus/dienstplan/README.md

 Now let's use Slack `/remind` command to rotate users weekly:

 ```
-/remind #my-channel to "@dienstplan rotate backend-rota" every Monday at 9AM UTC
+/remind #my-channel to "@dienstplan rotate my-rota" every Monday at 9AM UTC
 ```

 Let's also show a current duty engineer with a reminder:

 ```
-/remind #my-channel to "@dienstplan who backend-rota" every Monday, Tuesday, Wednesday, Thursday, Friday at 10AM UTC
+/remind #my-channel to "@dienstplan who my-rota" every Monday, Tuesday, Wednesday, Thursday, Friday at 10AM UTC
 ```

 Once the reminder with the rotation command pops up you see a confirmation:

 ```
 Slackbot:
-Reminder: @dienstplan rotate backend-rota.
+Reminder: @dienstplan rotate my-rota.

 dienstplan:
-Users in rotation backend-rota of channel #my-channel have been rotated
+Users in rotation my-rota of channel #my-channel have been rotated
 ```

 When the `who` command pops up you see the current duty user:

 ```
 Slackbot:
-Reminder: @dienstplan who backend-rota.
+Reminder: @dienstplan who my-rota.

 dienstplan:
-Hey @user2, you are an on-call person for backend-rota rotation.
+Hey @user2, you are an on-call person for my-rota rotation.
 Backend engineer's duties:
 - Process support team questions queue
 - Resolve service alerts